Cooking Dried Beans

 This picture is the beans the next morning, after they have soaked all night.
 See how the water is still covering all of them.
 Be sure to have added enough, so they all will still be covered in the morning.

-I hope this helps you to visualize soaking and cooking a batch of beans.
+I hope this helps you to visualize soaking and cooking dried beans.
 I also hope that you will give it a try!
 Let me know how it turns out for you or as always, if you have any questions, let us know.

 Until next time, Julie